10 good ocean news stories Oceana Canada 2023 news roundup

 2) Extensive deep-water coral reefs discovered around the Galapagos Islands

 Researchers found new, sprawling deep-water coral reefs in the waters off the Galapagos Islands during work to map the seafloor in the area.
-The reefs are the first of their kind to be documented inside the Galapagos Marine Reserve and support diverse communities of deep-sea marine life, including stony coral species, octopus, batfish, sharks and squat lobsters, at depths between 370 and 600 metres.
-These reefs are not only very old they are essentially pristine, unlike similar deep-water reefs found around the world where many have been damaged by bottom-contacting activities like industrial fishing and oil and gas exploration.
+The reefs are the first of their kind documented inside the Galapagos Marine Reserve.
+They support diverse communities of deep-sea marine life, including stony coral species, octopus, batfish, sharks and squat lobsters, at depths between 370 and 600 metres.
+These reefs are not only very old, but they are essentially pristine, unlike similar deep-water reefs found around the world.
+Many similar reefs have been damaged by bottom-contacting activities like industrial fishing and oil and gas exploration.

 3) More than 70 countries signed the landmark High Seas Treaty

 After nearly two decades, over 70 countries signed the High Seas Treaty at last year’s United Nations General Assembly.
 It aims to promote equity and fairness, tackle environmental degradation, fight climate change and prevent biodiversity loss in the high seas.
-The high seas are areas of the ocean outside the jurisdiction of individual countries, which account for nearly 95 per cent of the ocean’s volume.
-The adoption of this agreement is a monumental win for ocean protection and will allow for the development of special marine protected areas to limit overfishing, shipping and deep-sea mining; addressing a huge gap in ocean protection as only about one per cent of the high seas is currently protected.
+The high seas are areas of the ocean outside the jurisdiction of individual countries.
+They account for nearly 95 per cent of the ocean’s volume.
+The adoption of this agreement is a monumental win for ocean protection.
+The treaty will allow for the development of special marine protected areas to limit overfishing, shipping and deep-sea mining.
+This will address a huge gap in ocean protection as only about one per cent of the high seas is currently protected.

 Large fishing boat in the middle of the open ocean with choppy waves.